How to Become a Nurse (RN) in 2021 [Complete Guide]

 Landing Your First Nursing Job

 Responsibilities of a Registered Nurse

 Being a registered nurse is such a rewarding and fulfilling career path.
 One of the many great things about a career as a nurse is the variety of specialties available.
-Your day-to-day workflow will highly depend on the specialty you choose to focus on.
+Your day-to-day workflow will depend on the specialty you choose to focus on.

-However, in general, registered nurses are responsible for monitoring, recording and diagnosing patient symptoms.
+In general, registered nurses are responsible for monitoring, recording and diagnosing patient symptoms.